EliteApex/DSC-180B/README.md

 # PPI-OMEGA

 This is the project repository for Data Science Capstone at UCSD in 2025 by Team A06-1.

+Protein-Protein Interaction with Omics-Enhanced Graph Autoencoder, a.k.a.
+PPI-OMEGA, is a Variational Graph Autoencoder (VGAE)-based framework designed to improve Protein-Protein Interaction (PPI) predictions by integrating multi-omics data.
+Unlike traditional models that rely solely on static network topology, PPI-OMEGA incorporates RNA expression profiles and protein expression data to learn biologically meaningful representations.

 ## Installation and Execution Guide